awillats/clinc/OUTLINE.md

 [^wolff]: wolff and olvecszy - promise and perils of causal manipulationss
 ---
 ### Abstract decisions
+- what are our **expected results**?
+  - one of the key outcomes of effective iterventions is to eliminate alternate explanations
+    - narrow the space of plausible hypotheses

+  - one of the key ways closed-loop control efficiently cuts down that hypothesis space is through removing confounding / common input connections
+    - resulting in "less similar, more distinguishable" patterns of correlation
+  - closed-loop feedback control is unique in its ability to both...
+    - reduce variance at certain locations
+      - open-loop can't do this
+    - while leaving other key properties intact
+      - i.e. doesn't push into disrupted, non-physiologic activity levels
+      - downside of lesions, even acute reversible lesions
+    - changes multi-variate dependence without moving into extreme operating regimes

+- restate what's **unique** about this work
+  - while the field is already thinking about...
+    - applications of feedback control
+    - centrality of intervention in answering causal questions
+  - this is the first work to bring insight in *how to use* feedback control as an intervention for efficient network inference
+    - efficient both in the sense of requiring less data...
+    - but also in the sense of narrowing the search space more (?dramatically) with each experiment configuration

 - "advancing FC" states the gap very clearly, early
   > —are likely a good starting point for estimating brain network interactions.
 Yet only a subset of FC methods (‘effective connectivity’) is explicitly designed to infer causal interactions from statistical associations.
 Here we incorporate best practices from diverse areas of FC research to illustrate how FC methods can be refined to improve inferences about neural mechanisms ...